-The prize is not awarded on the Turner Prize exhibition
+The prize is now awarded to include the Turner Prize exhibition

-The prize is awarded purely on the exhibition or presentation the artist was nominated for.
-Although the shortlisted artists show their work in a Turner Prize exhibition, that exhibition has no bearing on the decision.
+Up until 2016 the prize was awarded purely on the exhibition or presentation the artist was nominated for, and did not include the Turner Prize exhibition itself.
 The artists can choose to show any recent work and they make their selection in collaboration with curators from Tate Britain.

 There is an independent panel of judges each year

 Every year a new panel is selected, thought it is always chaired by the Director of Tate Britain.